 As you continue on this road, the pine trees are no more on the left and become fewer in the middle.

-Getting toward the back now, less trees on both sides.
+Getting toward the back now, there are less trees on both sides.

 I chose this site #219 almost to the very end before you turn onto the other road heading back up to the front with sites on the other side of that road.
 I liked how my front windshield looked out onto all the greenery back here with no views of other RVs in front.
 I thought there was good space between sites here, too.